ritikkrtiwari/Verilog_Intern_Project/README.md

 S2 → RED (100)

-Output depends only on the current state, following Moore FSM rules.

-State transitions occur at every positive edge of the clock.
+Output depends only on the current state, following Moore FSM rules. and State transitions occur at every positive edge of the clock.

-Functional behavior confirmed using a testbench in Vivado simulator.

-Synthesized design shows one-hot state encoding using FDRE flip-flops.
+Functional behavior confirmed using a testbench in Vivado simulator.Synthesized design shows one-hot state encoding using FDRE flip-flops.

 **📁 Files Included:**

-cyclic_lamp.v – Main FSM module (state register + next state logic + output logic)

-test_cyclic_lamp.v – Testbench used for waveform simulation
+cyclic_lamp.v – Main FSM module (state register + next state logic + output logic) and test_cyclic_lamp.v – Testbench used for waveform simulation

 **📊 Simulation Results:**